Skip to content

 return response

-User-defined request handlers can also return arbitrary objects, which will be automatically converted to JSON responses.
-The example above could also be written this way:
+User-defined request handlers can return arbitrary objects, which will be automatically converted to JSON responses.

 @get("/api/cats")